Month: June 2015

 Helena, MT

 Helena was a neat place to spend an afternoon.
-We moseyed through some shops and down a very cool (I’m bummed I didn’t get a picture of it) brick street!
+We moseyed through some of the shops and down a very cool (I’m bummed I didn’t get a picture of it) brick street!

 See y’all down the road!